SIL's coolness factor increases exponentially

 Owen and his team make headlines with methane study

 SIL team member Owen Sherwood was the lead author on a study examining methane in groundwater around the Denver-Julesburg Basin.
 There has been much concern that the increasing use of fracking to extract natural gas would cause increased methane in the water; however, the extensive database that Owen and co-authors examined showed that there has not been much of an increase in the amount of methane, and much of it was derived from microbial, rather than fossil fuel-related sources.
 His study, part of the AirWaterGas project, was published in the National Proceedings of Science.
-Find an interview with Owen here.
+Read a story about Owen's work.

 SEEC is officially opened!
 SIL makes the Daily Camera.